redaphid/paper-crane/README.md

 The library automatically provides the following uniforms to your fragment shader:

-- `uniform vec2 u_resolution;`: The current resolution of the rendering buffer.
+- `uniform vec2 resolution;`: The current resolution of the rendering buffer.
-- `uniform float u_time;`: Time in seconds since initialization.
+- `uniform float time;`: Time in seconds since initialization.
-- `uniform int u_frame;`: The current frame number.
+- `uniform int frame;`: The current frame number.
-- `uniform sampler2D u_texture;`: The texture from the previous frame (or the initial image on the first frame).
+- `uniform sampler2D prevFrame;`: The texture from the previous frame (or the initial image on the first frame).
+- a suite of animation functions

 You can pass additional uniforms or update the shader/features by passing an object to the `render` function.